Translation Awards

 General Rules

-The translators’ names, telephone numbers, mailing and email addresses should be given in the body of the email message.
-The translators’ names must not figure anywhere in the file of the translation, nor in the name of the file.
+The translator's name, telephone number, mailing address and email address must be given in the body of the email with their submission.
+However, their names and identifying information must not appear in any part of the text or file of the translation.

 In both categories, the jury will be looking for accurate and persuasive translations that attempt to render in English the literary merit of significant works of contemporary literature.